 2 tbsp apple juice

 Salt to taste

-- Wash the mushrooms with as little water as possible.
+- Wash the mushrooms with as little water as possible, or brush clean.

 - Quarter the brown mushrooms.
 Trim the bottom(s) of the oyster mushroom clump(s) and gently pull them apart into smaller bite sized clusters.
 Set aside.

 - In a covered soup-pot on low heat, add the garlic, dill and thyme to the oil.

 - Add the squash, bell peppers, brown mushrooms and water or stock and bring to the boil.

 - Simmer until the squash is tender, about 3 to 5 minutes.
 Stir in the peas and barley.